Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- New York has covered the spread twice at home, and is 2-3 overall there, this season.
+- New York has covered the spread twice at home, and is 2-3 overall there, this year.

-- In three of five games at home this season, New York has gone over the total.
+- This year, in five home games, New York has hit the over three times.

-- This year in away games, Philadelphia is 4-3 against the spread and 4-3 overall.
+- This season on the road, Philadelphia is 4-3 against the spread and 4-3 overall.

-- In three of seven road games this season, Philadelphia has hit the over.
+- This season, in three of seven road games Philadelphia has hit the over.

 Powered by Data Skrive.